Southern Maine

 (1631 - 1634 ?), South Eliot

 Located on Frankfort Island in the Piscataqua River, upstream from Kittery and Portsmouth.
 It was built by the Laconia Company for the protection and shelter of company employees in a salt industry project.
-It was a failure and did not last long.
+The enterprise was a failure and did not last long.

 Eliot Garrison Houses